 Did you know that our partners report spending up to 50 percent of their time troubleshooting failed backups when using only internal support?
 Having to constantly figure out where, why and how backups have failed can be extremely time-consuming, and not to mention unpredictable.
-This challenge is exactly what we aimed to address in our recent webinar, Increase BDR Profitability and Win Big Business.
+This challenge is exactly what we aimed to address in our recent webinar.
 BDR has become an essential MSP offering, but what are some obstacles in building a highly-profitable offering and how can MSPs overcome them and accelerate growth by leveraging a fully-managed BDR solution?

 The Problem with Self-Managed Solutions

 When you can't truly predict the amount of time and resources you'll have to spend on backups, you can't truly predict the profitability of your BDR contracts.
 One month, you could spend five hours of labor on backups.
 Another month, it could be closer to 20 hours, even with the same exact number of clients and employees.
 When the amount of time that you’re spending on backups increases, you can't exactly go back to that client and change the terms of the contract.

 Essentially, how much time your technicians are spending on backups comes down to two things: